 Advice From Whom?

 One of the major problems of the enterprise software market is who companies listen to for advice.
 One of the best examples of this is that the major consulting companies see themselves as advisors to clients, and in some cases, the clients themselves see the major consulting companies in this light.
 However, the major consulting companies recommend software not based upon its inherent qualities or the fit with the client requirement, but by which application allows them to bill the most hours from the client (which is why they like SAP so much).
-Again, due to their internal review and compensation system, any Partner who did not follow this approach would not be a partner for long.
-The major consulting companies have practices built around specific high yielding applications, so recommending alternatives is simply not an option.
+Due to their internal review and compensation system, any Partner who did not follow this approach would not be a partner for long.
+The major consulting companies have practices built around specific high-yielding applications, so recommending alternatives is simply not an option.
 The fact is, no major consulting company’s advice is worth much of anything.
-Because they are following a model of revenue maximization, and no advisement business can provide useful advice while supporting a revenue maximization model.
+They follow a model of revenue maximization, and no advisement business can provide useful advice while supporting a revenue maximization model.

-The issue with bringing in an SAP Platinum Consultant to solve your problem is that they are highly biased by the fact that they are controlled by SAP, and can only see and recommend SAP solutions.
+The issue with bringing in an SAP Platinum Consultant to solve your problem is that they are highly biased because they are controlled by SAP and can only see and recommend SAP solutions.
 However, if SAP has failed to meet expectations in a specific area, most likely, SAP lacks the capacity to perform the desired function, and an SAP Platinum Consultant is not going to change this.
-This is one of the problems that companies run into that “try to get more out of SAP,” which is described in the post.
-The degree to which the SAP consultant is hamstrung in providing accurate advice as to not only SAP’s deficiencies but also the deficiencies of its consulting partners, comes out in court documents, in this case, the highly engaging Marin County vs. Deloitte and SAP case.
+This is one of the problems that companies run into that “try to get more out of SAP,” described in the post.
+The degree to which the SAP consultant is hamstrung in providing accurate advice as to SAP’s deficiencies and the deficiencies of its consulting partners comes out in court documents, in this case, the highly engaging Marin County vs. Deloitte and SAP case.

 The final set of allegations that Marin (County) relies as predicate acts of wire fraud are communications made in Spring 2006, in which SAP allegedly instructed its own employee – Christopher Metz – to refrain from advising the County on deficiencies in Deloitte’s work.
 AC ¶¶ 80-96.
 SAP argues that it cannot be liable for its alleged “silencing” of Metz because Marin has failed to allege that SAP had any duty to disclose to Marin its views about the Project’s implementation.
 Marin argues that where parties have an ongoing transactional relationship, and one party disseminates a half-truth, a duty to disclose information necessary to prevent the prior statement from being misleading arises.